rocketacademy/marketing-website/src/pages/courses/bootcamp/index.md

       text: |
         If you pass the video application, we will send you a registration link.
   suitabilityheading: Is this program right for me?
-  suitabilitysubheading: "The Rocket Bootcamp is designed for motivated people who
+  suitabilitysubheading: "The Rocket Academy Coding Bootcamp program is designed
-    have basic skills in JavaScript, and aptitude for problem solving, and strong communication and collaboration skills.
+    for motivated people who have basic skills in JavaScript, and aptitude for problem solving, and strong communication and collaboration skills.
 We welcome students from all work experiences and fields of study who are looking to boost their career.
 If you are:"
   suitabilityobjectives:
     - objective: Proficiency with technical syntax and tools
     - objective: Code quality (naming, code comments)